tonytzhou/codeforces-/README.md

 forth from the nodes.
 This would result in a O(E log V) runtime due to having to visit every node once, and uses a priority queue which has O (log V) runtime. <br>

+**Minimum Spanning Tree** - For this problem, I had to implement Kruskal’s algorithm in order to find the minimum spanning tree using the least distances.
+The main function takes in all the input and uses a tuple along with a vector of tuples in order to store all the necessary variables.
+The minCostToConnect function is then called and sorts the tupleVector and creates a new component2 vector to represent each device.
+It then loops through the edges and determines to add an edge or not if it does not form a cycle.
+Once an edge is added, overallCost gets updated and the edgesUsed also gets incremented.This is done through mergeComponents, performing the merge after its check using the findComponent function.
+This is done until the MST is completed, checked through the if (edgesUsed == numDevices - 1).
+The result is then outputted in the end, being the smallest cost to connect all the devices.
+The runtime of this algorithm should result in O(E log E) since it sorts the edges and has to go through them in order to compute the smallest cost. <br>

 # Hard
 **Wizard Chess** - For this